Do Go On - 207 - The Golden State Killer

 Thank you for joining us.

-So people obviously getting glimpses of him then.
+So people are obviously getting a glimpse of him then.

 Why is he carrying a sack in the ditch?